hikari-py/hikari/docs/guide/application.md

 ![Bot Details](../assets/guide/application/bot/bot-details.png "Bot Details")

 Get the bot's token by clicking the blurple `Reset Token` button.
-Copy this token and save it somewhere that you can access later, like a notepad or text document, as well will need this later.
+Copy this token and save it somewhere that you can access later, like a notepad or text document, as we will need this later.
 It should look something like this: `ABCdEfghIJKlmnopQrStUvWxYZ.abcDEF.aBCdefGHIjKlMNOPqrStUvWXYzABcDeFgHiJkl`.

 ![Token](../assets/guide/application/bot/token.png "Token")